tornede/py_experimenter/docs/source/usage.md

 In addition to the stated above functionality, PyExperimenter also support logtables thereby enabling the logging of information into separate tables.
 They have to be specified in the configuration file by adding a line starting with `logtables = ...`.
 There are two different ways of defining logtables:

-Standard notation:
+### Standard Notation:

 `logtables = train_scores:log_train_scores...`
 `log_train_scores = f1:DOUBLE, accuracy:DOUBLE, kernel:str`

+Here, `logtables` is assigned a comma separated list of elements of the form `<table_name>:<table_datatype>`, where `table_name` defines the name of the corresponding logtable and `table_datatype` defines the columns of the table.
+If this contains more than one field, you can define your custom `table_datatype` by listing the field names and the corresponding values in the same format.
+For example, above, the logtable would be called `train_scores` and has the datatype `log_train_scores`, which is define in the line below.
+It features three fields with the names `f1`, `accuracy` and `kernel` the corresponding column types `DOUBLE`, `DOUBLE` and `STRING`.
+If the logtable should contain only a single column, you can use the shorthand notation shown below.

-Shorthand notation
+### Shorthand Notation

-`logtables = ..., test_f1:DOUBLE, test_accuracy:DOUBLE`.
+`logtables = ..., test_f1:DOUBLE, test_accuracy:DOUBLE`

+Since all of the logtables here contain only a single column of type `DOUBLE`, there is no need to define a custom datatype.
+Correspondingly, in this shorthand notation example, we would have two logtables with the names `test_f1` and `test_accuracy` with the column types `DOUBLE`.

+### Additional Information
-Note that the tables in the database are then called `table_name__logtable_name`.
-In addition to the specified columns, each logtable has a column `experiment_id` referencing the standard table and `timestamp`.
+Note that the tables in the database are prefixed with the experiment table name, i.e., they are called `table_name__logtable_name`.
+Moreover, in addition to the specified columns, each logtable has a column `experiment_id` referencing the corresponding experiment in the standard table and a `timestamp` column.

 They can be filled in the execution process by calling
 ```python